check-spelling/check-spelling-docs/Accepting-Suggestions.md

 You may need to use `curl.exe` instead of `curl`.

-You probably want to use `git-bash` from https://git-scm.com/download/win (install with `Enable experimental support for pseudo consoles`).
+You probably want to use `git-bash` from https://git-scm.com/download/win (install with `Enable experimental support for pseudo consoles`) which will give you `perl` (although you can use any Perl distribution).

 ## Manually